-On page 3, we outline the key areas of impact on the risks presented within our annual audit plan, including:

-- Our assessment that the valuation of Property, Plant and Equipment should now be classed as a significant risk. - An additional inherent risk in relation to the valuation of Lothian Buses.
+On page 3, we outline the key areas of impact on the risks presented within our annual audit plan, in particular our assessment that the valuation of Property, Plant and Equipment should now be classed as a significant risk.

 We have reviewed our consideration of the overall materiality levels used for the audit and concluded that the levels remain appropriate.